 With almost 10 million km² of terra firma crisscrossed by some 6.5 million kilometres of road, the world’s longest & biggest road network, the US probably warrants more than one epic once-in-a-lifetime road trip experience.
 So, and a year-plus after our 9,500+ mile US Road Trip 2016, we hit the US road once again.
 Welcome to Epic US Road Trip part II, the 2017 edition, 33 days of US road-trippin’ centered on the original Thirteen Colonies (Northern, Middle & Southern Colonies).
-This one was all about history; music; (more of) the Deep South; rural drives and leaf peeping the vibrant hues of a New England fall/autumn.
+This one was all about history, music, (more of) the Deep South, rural drives and leaf peeping the vibrant hues of a New England fall/autumn.
 Oh, and we also found time to – whoops! – cheat somewhat by venturing north of the border into Canada.
 Thirty-three days, 7,100-plus miles, 23 US states & 2 Canadian provinces.
 Yes, it was epic (we know of no other way) all over again.
+Enjoy!

 – Lonely Planet USA, 6th edition

 National Scenic Byways Driven